Asia is a colourful continent full of exciting events going on at any time of year, including religious, traditional and cultural festivals.

 For a truly immersive travel experience, it’s a great idea to time your trip so that you can observe, or even participate in, some of the best cultural festivals in Asia.

-Here, we’ve compiled a shortlist of some of the most famous festivals in Asia in some of the most popular countries for holidays, including India, Sri Lanka, Cambodia, Vietnam, Thailand, Myanmar (Burma), Laos and Japan - as well as the dates of the Asian festivals in 2018 and 2019.
+Here, we’ve compiled a shortlist of some of the most famous festivals in Asia in some of the most popular countries for holidays, including India, Sri Lanka, Cambodia, Vietnam, Thailand, Myanmar (Burma), Laos and Japan - as well as the dates of the Asian festivals in 2019.

 With thousands of traditional Asian festivals to choose from, we hope this list inspires you to get involved in the celebrations and book your next trip to coincide with one of the holidays celebrated in Asia every year.